 Swedish physical therapist and doctor Per Henrik Ling developed the Swedish Gymnastic Movement System in 1813.
 Incorporating medical gymnastics with massage, Ling’s system influenced modern therapies.

 Throughout the 20th century, massage did not experience widespread adoption in the West.
 It remained a luxury for the wealthy, or for some, a tawdry front for the sex trade.
 However, in the latter part of the century, renewed interest in natural healing methods resurrected massage as a viable therapy.
 Today, massage is a legitimate and respected part of maintaining and repairing the body.

-Enjoy the therapeutic benefits of a massage in your own home without scheduling appointments or paying for expensive spa treatments - order a massage chair from US Medical Supplies today!
+Enjoy the therapeutic benefits of a massage in your own home without scheduling appointments or paying for expensive spa treatments - order a massage chair from USM today!